edgedelta/docs/docs/installation/kubernetes.md

 # Kubernetes

+## Overview

+You can use this document to learn how to install the Edge Delta Agent as a DaemonSet on your Kubernetes cluster.

-Edge Delta agent is a daemon that analyzes logs and container metrics from a Kubernetes cluster and stream analytics to configured streaming destinations.
-This page streamlined instructions to get you up and running in the Kubernetes environment.
+The agent is a daemon that analyzes logs and container metrics from a Kubernetes cluster, and then streams analytics to configured streaming destinations.

-Edge Delta uses Kubernetes recommended node level logging architecture, in other words DaemonSet architecture.
-The DaemonSet runs Edge Delta agent pod on each node.
-Each Agent pod analyzes logs from all other pods running on the same node.
+Edge Delta uses a Kubernetes-recommended, node-level logging architecture, also known as a DaemonSet architecture.
+The DaemonSet runs the agent pod on each node.
+Each agent pod analyzes logs from all other pods running on the same node.

-## Installation

-Create kubernetes namespace
+> **Note**
+>
+> This document is designed for existing users.
+If you have not created an account with Edge Delta, then see [Basic Onboarding](/docs/basic-onboarding.md).

+***

+## Step 1: Install the Agent

+1. Create a Kubernetes namespace:

 ```text
 kubectl create namespace edgedelta
 ```

-Create a kube secret that contains your api token.
+2. Create a kube secret that contains your API token.

 ```text
 kubectl create secret generic ed-api-key \